 Companies like DHL and UPS create apps to accompany corporate or charity events they organize or sponsor.
 An app can help participants find info about the event itself, schedule, participants or download useful materials.

 Mobile apps are widely used by both big and small companies in Transport & Logistics.
 You will likely find similar app functionalities to the ones mentioned above in other fields than just T&L, which simply shows the diversity of applying mobile innovation.
-As a company, itCraft continuously appreciates the unusual and unique approach of our clients in addressing the needs of their intended users.
+As an enterprise software development company, itCraft continuously appreciates the unusual and unique approach of our clients in addressing the needs of their intended users.
 The apps we create on different devices for them show that the mobile app development is heading in the right direction, converting amazing ideas into technological reality.